agesome/arstudio/README.md

 Repository structure
 =====

 	- docs/       -- documentation;
 	- git-hooks/  -- useful git hooks to use when working on this project;
 	- src/        -- the source three;
 	- submodules/ -- contains KinectRecorder, a dependency to support .kinvideo files.
 	- releases/   -- contains complete source archives of previous releases

 Dependencies
 =====

-- Qt 5 (Widgets, OpenGL, Declarative for branch qtquick)
+- Qt 5 (OpenGL, Declarative; Widgets for deprecated 'widgets' branch)
 - OpenCV

 To generate documentation, optional: